Drought-Ender/Drought-Cave-Creator/README.md

 ## How to run

 1. Have Python installed
+2. Make sure PySide6, PyYAML, Pillow, and appdirs are installed (pip install <library>)
-2. Open command prompt type `python3` and drag the `main.py` file into the prompt.
+3. Open command prompt type `python3` and drag the `main.py` file into the prompt.

 The python file will automatically adjust it's work directory to where it was run, so there is no worry about having to change directory.